killbill/killbill-avatax-plugin/README.md

 * `org.killbill.billing.plugin.avatax.companyCode`: your default company code (can be passed using the plugin property `companyCode`)

 ### Tax Rates API

-This plugin also supports the free [Avalara Tax Rates API](http://taxratesapi.avalara.com/).

 The following properties are required: